 There are so many articles and tons of data to support that social-emotional learning (SEL) is highly important for children.
 I was fortunate enough as a teacher to experience the power of SEL firsthand.
 The school I taught at implemented a character education program that combined many aspects of social-emotional learning, such as promoting kindness, meditation, mindfulness, and more.
 It was amazing for me to watch some of my most challenging students connect with their own thoughts and emotions like I had never seen before.
 This experience is why I’m so passionate about social and emotional learning.

 With this big push behind implementing social-emotional learning in schools, I found that there was a huge piece missing – the school-to-home connection.
+I can see how wonderful it would be for parents to do SEL at home with their kids.
+However, many parents have yet to find out about it or experience this learning method.
 Without seeing firsthand what students were doing in school, many parents could not try these practices with their children.
+Let’s change that right now.

 1. Emotions Check-In